-The Olkola People’s traditional estate is vast.
+The Olkola People’s traditional

 For thousands of years the Olkola People have been custodians for over one million hectares of land between the now – Laura township to the east and Kowanyama and Pormpuraaw to the west.